mlan/docker-postfix-amavis/README.md

 | ----- | ----- | ---- | ---- | ------- | ------ | ---- | ----- |
 | 0     | 1     | 2    | 3    | 4       | **5**  | 6    | 7     |

-Separately, `LOG_LEVEL` and `SA_DEBUG` control the logging level of amavisd-new and spamassasin respectively.
+Separately, `LOG_LEVEL` and `SA_DEBUG` control the logging level of amavis and spamassasin respectively.
 `LOG_LEVEL` takes valued from 0 to 5 and `SA_DEBUG` is either 1 (activated) or 0 (deactivated).
 Note that these messages will only appear in the log if `SYSLOG_LEVEL` is 7 (debug).

 # Knowledge base